-Rokt understands that page load speed is vitally important to our clients.
-Rokt's technology is focused on improving the user's experience across your site and as such, page performance has been incorporated as a core tenant into how Rokt builds out solutions.
+Rokt understands that website speed is vitally important to your business.
+Rokt's technology is focused on improving the customer experience across your site and as such, page performance has been incorporated as a core tenant in our solutions.
 To successfully increase engagement and maximize conversion rates, there are a number of approaches you can take to keep page load times to a minimum.

-It is important to understand the placement and load priority for all the tools and services you use on your page to drive the best experience for your customers.
+It is important to understand the placement and load priority for all the tools and services you use on your page.
 Any third-party snippet that is added to a web page will impact overall load time.

 The Rokt service is specifically designed to improve your customer experience and drive additional value from your page.
 Other commonly-used third-party services are more focused around tracking and analytics, and do not have a direct impact on customer experience.